 Global Asia

-In this minor we will address the political and cultural developments in the major countries of Asia and the historical relationship between Asia and other parts of the world.
+In this minor we will address the political, cultural and economic developments in the major regions of Asia and the historical relationship between Asia and other parts of the world.

 Number of EC | 30 EC |